Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Introduction

 In this paper, we consider a binary target covariate that indicates the treatment status.
 In this case, a location shift is not possible, and the only way to change its distribution is to change the proportion of treated individuals.
 We analyze the impact of such a marginal change on a general functional of the distribution of the outcome.
 For example, when the functional of interest is the mean of the outcome, this corresponds to the marginal policy-relevant treatment effect (MPRTE) of \cite{Carneiro2010, Carneiro2011}.
 For the case of quantiles, we obtain an unconditional quantile effect (UQE).
-Previously, \cite{Firpo2009} proposed using\ an unconditional quantile regression (UQR) to estimate the UQE.\footnote{\cite {mukhin2019} generalizes \cite{Firpo2009} to allow for non-marginal changes in continuous covariates.
-Further work in the case of continuous covariates include \cite{SasakiUraZhang20} who allow for a high-dimensional setting, \cite{InoueLiXu21} who tackle the two-sample problem, and \cite{MontesRojas} who analyze location-scale and compensated shifts.} However, we show that their identification strategy can break down under endogeneity.
+Previously, in a seminal contribution, \cite {Firpo2009} proposed using\ an unconditional quantile regression (UQR) to estimate the UQE.\footnote{\cite{mukhin2019} generalizes \cite{Firpo2009} to allow for non-marginal changes in continuous covariates.
+Other recent studies in the case of continuous covariates include \cite{SasakiUraZhang20} who allow for a high-dimensional setting, \cite{InoueLiXu21} who tackle a two-sample problem, \cite{MontesRojas} who analyze location-scale and compensated shifts, and \cite{alejo2022} who propose an alternative estimation method based on the slopes of (conditional) quantile regression.} However, we show that their identification strategy can break down under endogeneity.
 An extensive analysis of the resulting asymptotic bias of the UQR estimator is provided.

 The first contribution of this paper is to introduce a new class of unconditional marginal treatment effects (MTEs) and show that the corresponding unconditional policy effect can be represented as a weighted average of these unconditional MTEs.
-The new MTEs are based on the influence function of the functional of the outcome distribution that we care about.
-The weights depend on the characteristics of the subpopulation who is indifferent about the treatment take-up.
-For example, the UQE is a weighted average of the unconditional MTEs built on the influence function of quantiles.
-This shows that the MPRTE and UQE belong to the same family of parameters.
+The novel MTEs are derived from the influence function of the functional of the outcome distribution that we care about.
+This framework allows us to show that the MPRTE and UQE belong to the same family of parameters.
 To the best of our knowledge, this was not previously recognized in either the literature on MTEs or the literature on unconditional policy effects.